School Shootings and Parent Responsibility

 Increasingly, society is looking to the parents of underage gunmen who use unsecured firearms made available to them in their own homes.
 This kind of third-party lawsuit would declare that a shooter’s parents should be held responsible for easily accessible guns their children use in crimes.

-Art Acevedo, chief of police in Houston, Texas, told CBS News’ Face the Nation program after the shooting at Santa Fe (TX) High School in May, “I believe that anyone that owns a firearm, that doesn’t secure it properly, ends up in the wrong hands, and used to kill innocent people, that that should carry some significant consequences.
+Art Acevedo, chief of police in Houston, Texas, told CBS News’s Face the Nation program after the shooting at Santa Fe (TX) High School in May, “I believe that anyone that owns a firearm, that doesn’t secure it properly, ends up in the wrong hands, and used to kill innocent people, that that should carry some significant consequences.
 We need to think about that on the national level across this country.”

 New Mexico Law About Children’s Access To Guns

-Since the 1999 shooting at Columbine High School in Colorado, at least 141 children, educators and other people have been killed, and another 287 have been injured in shootings at 217 schools in the United States, The Washington Post says in a report.
+Since the 1999 shooting at Columbine High School in Colorado, at least 141 children, educators, and other people have been killed, and another 287 have been injured in shootings at 217 schools in the United States, The Washington Post says in a report.

 “Seven in 10 of (school shooters) were under the age of 18, which means that — often because of an adult’s negligence — dozens of children had access to deadly weapons,” The Post says.